intel/neural-compressor/docs/source/add_new_adaptor.md

 After got the `self.quantize_config`, we can prepare to quantize the model.
 It usually have three steps.

-### Insert FakeQuant operator to the fp32 graph for calibration.
+### (Optional) Insert FakeQuant operator to the fp32 graph for calibration.
+The calibration process needs to collect the activation and weight during inference.
+After collection, a reasonable data range is calculated for subsequent data type conversion.
+The operator for calibration supported by some frameworks is FakeQuant, at this time, you need to insert FakeQuant in front of the operators to be collected.
+Of course, there are also some frameworks that can directly collect data through Quantize and Dequantize operator.
+So it is not mandatory  to insert FakeQuant for calibration.

 FakeQuant operator is inserted before the quantizable operator and responsible for the activation collection.
 Only operators in self.quantize_config['op_wise_config'] can have FakeQuant before.
 The fake code should be like

 ```python